BAYESIAN STATISTICS - 2021/2

 · Analytical ability through the solution of unseen problems in the test and exam.

 Thus, the summative assessment for this module consists of:

-· One two hour examination at the end of Semester 2; worth 80% module mark.
+· One examination at the end of the semester; worth 80% of the module mark.

 Formative assessment and feedback